MicrosoftDocs/memdocs/sccm/core/plan-design/security/plan-for-security.md

 > [!NOTE]
 >  Some devices do not support a certificate selection method.
 Instead, they automatically select the first certificate that fulfills the certificate requirements.
 For example, clients on Mac computers and mobile devices do not support a certificate selection method.

 In many cases, the default configuration and behavior will be sufficient.
-The Configuration Manager client on Windows computers filters multiple certificates by using the following criteria in this order:
+The Configuration Manager client on Windows computers filters multiple certificates by using these criteria in this order:

 1. The certificate issuers list: The certificate chains to a root CA that is trusted by the management point.

 2. The certificate is in the default certificate store of **Personal**.

 3. The certificate is valid, not revoked, and not expired.
-The validity check verifies that the private key is accessible and that the certificate is not created by using a Version 3 certificate template, which is not compatible with Configuration Manager.
+The validity check verifies that the private key is accessible and that the certificate is not created with a Version 3 certificate template, which is not compatible with Configuration Manager.

 4. The certificate has client authentication capability, or it is issued to the computer name.